Golang Database Library Orm Example - Get

 ID uint `json:"id"`

-FirstName string `json:"first_name"`
+FirstName string `json:"first name"`

-MiddleName string `json:"middle_name"`
+MiddleName string `json:"middle name"`

-LastName string `json:"last_name"`
+LastName string `json:"last name"`

 Email string `json:"email"`